neetjn/v-localize/README.md

 The plugin takes 5 options,

 - `debug`: If enabled, will spit warnings and errors to console.
+- `mode`: Will default to `stale`, which will refresh the current window with changes made to a user's locale.
+May be set to `hot` for real-time updates to binded directives.
 - `default`: Default language key to target if not set already.
 - `available`: List of available localizations, can optionally specify locale options. ex;
   ```js